top of page

 • AI is already being used at Canadian law firms for document review, legal research, drafting, billing, and client intake.

-• Some routine legal services such as NDAs, privacy policies, and basic incorporations are becoming easier to automate or semi-automate.
+• Certain lower-value services such as NDAs, privacy policies, and basic incorporations are becoming automated or semi-automated by AI technology.

-• Law firms that automate commodity services can improve efficiency while maintaining control of client relationships.
+• Law firms that automate commodity services stand to improve efficiency while retaining essential client relationships that can be nurtured towards higher-value services.

-• AI is also beginning to reshape law firm operations, including marketing, HR, finance, and knowledge management.
+• AI is also beginning to reshape law firm operations, including marketing, HR, finance, IT, library, and data services.

-• The Canadian legal technology market is evolving quickly, with major developments from companies such as Clio, Blue J, Thomson Reuters, Dentons, and Alexi.
+• The Canadian legal technology market is evolving quickly, with major developments from companies such as Clio, Blue J, Thomson Reuters, Dentons, and Alexi unfolding at pace.

 Navigate This Guide